-- Class I: Mr. Gareth Williams, Mr. Mario P. Vitale and Mr. Adrian T. Dillon; - · Class II: Mr. Keshav R. Murugesh, Mr. Keith Haviland and Mr. Michael Menezes; and - Class III: Ms. Françoise Gri, Mr. John Freeland and Mr. Jason Liberty.
+- Class I: Mr. Gareth Williams, Mr. Mario P. Vitale, Mr. Timothy L Main and Ms. Lan Tu; - Class II: Mr. Keshav R. Murugesh, Mr. Keith Haviland and Mr. Michael Menezes; and - Class III: Ms. Françoise Gri, Mr. John Freeland and Mr. Jason Liberty.

-The appointments of Ms. Gri and Messrs.
-Freeland and Liberty will expire at the next annual general meeting, which we expect to hold in September 2021.
-Ms. Gri and Messrs.
-Freeland and Liberty have expressed their willingness to be re-elected and, accordingly, we propose to seek shareholders' approval for their re-election at the next annual general meeting.
+The appointments of Messers.
+Gareth Williams, Mario Vitale, Timothy L Main and Ms. Lan Tu will expire at the upcoming annual general meeting, which we expect to hold in September 2022.
+Messers.
+Gareth Williams, Mario Vitale, Timothy L Main and Ms. Lan Tu have expressed their willingness to be re-elected and, accordingly, we propose to seek shareholders' approval for their re-election at the upcoming annual general meeting.
+However, as Mr. Gareth Williams was first appointed as our Director in January 2014 and our corporate governance guidelines provide for a maximum term of directorship of nine years, Mr. Gareth Williams, if re-elected, can only serve until December 31, 2022.